bartificer/programming-by-stealth/docs/pbs35.md

 I actually wrote tests for all the functions that make up the `bartificer.linkToolkit.js` API, and added them into the project’s GitHub repository.
 In the process of writing the tests for the function `bartificer.linkToolkit.autoExternalise()` I actually discovered two bugs with how the function processes options, which I promptly fixed.
 This yet again illustrates the value of writing a test suite.

 Having added the test suite, and fixed the bugs, I decided to publish a new release of the API, which I tagged as version 1.0.
-You can [download the release on GitHub](https://github.com/bbusschots/bartificer_linkToolkit_js/releases/tag/v1.0), or, you can [view my completed test suite online](https://github.com/bbusschots/bartificer_linkToolkit_js/blob/v1.0/test/tests.js).
+You can [download the release on GitHub](https://github.com/bbusschots/bartificer_linkToolkit_js/releases/tag/v1.0), or you can [view my completed test suite online](https://github.com/bbusschots/bartificer_linkToolkit_js/blob/v1.0/test/tests.js).

 ## QUnit’s `todo` Feature

 Before we move away from JavaScript I briefly want to mention another useful feature in the QUnit testing framework.
 You can write tests for code that you’re not working on yet by using the function `todo` instead of `test`.
 It really is as simple as replacing `QUnit.test` with `QUnit.todo`.
 This will keep the test disabled until you’re ready for it.
 When you want to enable the test, just change `QUnit.todo` back to `QUnit.test`.

-Tests marked as `todo` are not run, but they also don’t vanish from the test runner’s output, as shown by the following screenshot (a sneak-peak at this instalment’s challenge starting point):
+Tests marked as `todo` are not run, but they also don’t vanish from the test runner’s output, as shown by the following screenshot (a sneak peak at this instalment’s challenge starting point):

 [![](../assets/pbs35/Screen-Shot-2017-05-18-at-01.25.04-234x300.png)
 Click to See Full Size](https://www.bartbusschots.ie/s/wp-content/uploads/2017/05/Screen-Shot-2017-05-18-at-01.25.04.png)

 ## Basic Text Input in HTML

-Now let’s switch tack to HTML forms.
+Now let’s switch back to HTML forms.
 As a quick reminder, so far we’ve learned about the `form` tag for defining a form, the `fieldset` and `legend` tags for grouping form inputs into logical groupings, and using the `input` tag to create both checkboxes and radio buttons.
 We’ve also learned that all form inputs are designed to evaluate to name-value pairs for sending to a web server for processing.

 HTML5 has much more advanced text input support than earlier versions of HTML.
 While we will look at type-specific text input (passwords, URLs, email addresses, numbers, etc.) soon, we’re going to confine ourselves to purely generic text input in this instalment.

-Regardless of the type of text you want to accept from the user, there is one universal distinction you cannot ignore – in HTML single-line text input and multi-line text input are seen as totally different things, and are accomplished using completely different tags.
+Regardless of the type of text you want to accept from the user, there is one universal distinction you cannot ignore – in HTML, single-line text input and multi-line text input are seen as totally different things, and are accomplished using completely different tags.
 For simplicity we’ll refer to single-line text inputs as _text boxes_ (you may see them referred to as _text fields_ elsewhere), and multi-line text inputs as _text areas_.

 Regardless of which kind of text input you’re using, you should always label your text inputs with the `label` tag.
 As we learned previously, the `label` tag can work in two ways: